TinkerersLab-IITGN/ROS-Robot-Operating-System/docs/WSL.md

 ## **Step 6: Set up X-server application VcXsrv**

-Download the setup of X-server application VcXsrv from [here](https://sourceforge.net/projects/vcxsrv/).
+> **If you haven't downloaded Ubuntu 20.04 mentioned 3rd in the Download section**: Download the setup of X-server application VcXsrv from [here](https://sourceforge.net/projects/vcxsrv/).

-Now run the downloaded file (Double click on it).
+Now run the downloaded VcXsrv file mentioned 3rd in the **Download** section (Double click on it).
 After it gets installed you will be able to see XLaunch icon in the Start Menu.
 Click on it.

 Choose defaults for display settings and how to start a client.
 When you arrive at the screen of Extra Settings as shown in the below image, uncheck "Native opengl" option and check "Disable access control" option. (i.e. Click next until you arrive at the "Extra Settings" screen and set it as below shown image)